 At points during her treatment, Brooklyn’s blood counts were dangerously low, and she needed blood and platelet transfusions to keep her going.
 Grant and Michelle recall that after one transfusion, Brooklyn fell asleep and started singing the ABCs in perfect tune.
 The heartbreaking contrast between childhood and cancer was never clearer than in those moments.

-On the new protocol, Brooklyn reacted severely to one of the chemo drugs.
+On the new therapy, Brooklyn reacted severely to one of the chemo drugs.
 Seconds after an infusion began, she coughed, her throat began closing and she screamed to her mom, who was holding newborn Thomas in her arms, “Something’s happening, Momma!
 What’s happening?
 I can’t breathe!
 I can’t breathe!”
 Michelle handed baby Thomas to a nurse and instructed Brooklyn to hug her daddy and take deep breaths.
 A nurse immediately drew the drug out of the infusion tubing and administered an EpiPen to save her life.
 Michelle described the feeling in that panicked moment as “watching your kid die right in front of your eyes.”

 You can help kids like Brooklyn